The 1992 Constitution of Togo establishes the nation's Fourth Republic. According to Article 13:

 There is no independent, civilian police oversight body in Togo, although there is the potential for judicial oversight.
 In its 2017 Human Rights Report on Togo, the United States stated that the civilian authorities "at times did not maintain effective control over the security forces".

-In its Concluding Observations on Togo in 2012, the United Nations Committee against Torture expressed its concern as to
+In its Concluding Observations on Togo in 2019, the Committee against Torture expressed its particular concern

 In April-May 2018, the African Commission on Human and Peoples’ Rights issued a resolution on the human rights situation in Togo in which it strongly condemned